ConorWilliams/ballot/README.md

 In order to allow the possibility that all students get kicked off the ballot the list of rooms is augmented with p (the number of people) "kicked-rooms".
 To ensure balanced assignment, preference-free null-people are appended to the list of people.

-If the total number of allocated rooms needs to be limited this is modelled through the introduction of anti-people which preferentially bind to real-rooms more strongly than any student.
+If the total number of allocated rooms needs to be limited the lowest priority students are removed from the ballot.

 ### The cost function

 In summary, the cost function prioritises people getting their first choices but prefers kicking people off the ballot to assigning them to a room they didn't want.
-Additionally, the cost of kicking people decreases as their priority number increases.
-This should preferentially kick 3rd/4th year students when rooms are limited.

-Finally the cost function ensures all houses designated as "hostels" are preferentially filled.
+Finally, the cost function ensures all houses designated as "hostels" are preferentially filled.